Notre Dame vs. Mississippi State Predictions & Picks - Women's NCAA Tournament Second Round

 Notre Dame vs. Mississippi State Women's Basketball Predictions & Picks - NCAA Tournament Second Round

-Sunday's game features the Notre Dame Fighting Irish (26-5) and the Mississippi State Bulldogs (22-10) matching up at Purcell Pavilion in what should be a lopsided matchup, with a projected 72-61 win for heavily favored Notre Dame according to our computer prediction.
-Tipoff is at 3:30 PM ET on March 19.
+Sunday's contest at Purcell Pavilion has the Notre Dame Fighting Irish (26-5) going head to head against the Mississippi State Bulldogs (22-10) at 3:30 PM ET (on March 19).
+Our computer prediction projects a lopsided 72-61 win as our model heavily favors Notre Dame.

-The Fighting Irish are coming off of an 82-56 win over Southern Utah in their most recent outing on Friday.
+The Fighting Irish head into this game following an 82-56 win over Southern Utah on Friday.

 Notre Dame vs. Mississippi State Game Info